NielsLiisberg/IceBreak-Performance/README.md

-IceBreak is a powerful Web application server that provides a highly reliable, manageable, and scalable Web application infrastructure for the IBM i™.
-IceBreak runs natively on IBM i™ in the ILE environment - NOT using Apache, WebSphere, node.js or any other moving parts.
+IceBreak is a powerful Web application server that provides a highly reliable, manageable, and scalable Web application infrastructure for the IBM iï¿½.
+IceBreak runs natively on IBM iï¿½ in the ILE environment - NOT using Apache, WebSphere, node.js or any other moving parts.

 This repo is about testing some of the performance scenarios